 - 98 percent overall average survival rate

 The Denver Health trauma center faculty has a prolific record in research, having published much of the seminal literature in trauma.
-We are heavily funded by the National Institutes of Health and Department of Defense, and recently received a $90 million U.S. Department of Defense contract to develop cutting-edge care for the injured patient.
+We are heavily funded by the National Institutes of Health (NIH) and United States Department of Defense (DoD), and recently received a $90 million U.S. Department of Defense contract to develop cutting-edge care for the injured patient.
 In 2019 alone, the Department of Surgery received funding for research from 14 different awards and surgeons within the department published a total of 131 periodicals.

 Denver Health Trauma Surgeons "Wrote the Book"